 The Neighborhood Energy Challenge includes:

 Free Energy Workshop.
-Attendance to our free "Saving Energy 101" workshop is mandatory to participate in the program – and a great opportunity to learn new no- or low- cost strategies to stop energy waste, all while visiting with your neighbors.
-Refreshments and childcare are provided.
+Attendance to our free "Saving Energy 101" workshop is mandatory to participate in the program – and a great opportunity to learn new no- or low-cost strategies to stop energy waste, all while visiting with your neighbors.
+Workshop attendees receive a complimentary reusable bag with an energy-saving LED bulb and outlet insulation gaskets.
+Free childcare is provided.

 Home Visit and Installation of Energy Saving Materials.
-At the workshop you will have the opportunity to sign up for a home energy visit, where a trusted, experienced energy professional will visit your home for two hours to run diagnostic tests (like a blower door to test air leaks), check the insulation levels, install energy-saving materials, and find your home's best opportunities for improving comfort, saving energy and reducing your utility bills.
+At the workshop, you will have the opportunity to sign up for a home energy visit, where a trusted, experienced energy auditor will visit your home for approximately two hours to run diagnostic tests (like a blower door to test air leaks), check the insulation levels, install energy-saving materials, and find your home's best opportunities for improving comfort, saving energy and reducing your utility bills.

 The home visit, materials, and help with next steps are all included in a one-time $50 fee.